asiye-cue/asiye-cue/README.md

 - 👀 I’m interested in Data Engineering an Cloud Technologies.
 - 🌱 I’m currently learning dbt and Fivetran.
 - 💞️ I’m looking to collaborate on dbt.
-- 📫 How to reach me asiyekiyak@gmail.com
+- 📫 How to reach me a.kacmaz.t@cue.me

 <!---
 asiye-cue/asiye-cue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.